suziebrown/set-by-tangerine/README.md

 - Blob storage: points at the production blob!
 - Client: run `npm run dev` to start up the client at http://localhost:3000/
 - Tests: `npm run test`

+## How to edit the data schema

+1. Make changes to schema.prisma
+2. Run `npm run db:generate` to generate a SQL migration capturing the changes